its-rigs/Trolly/README.md

 - User authorisation token ( see below for how to obtain )

 ### Installation
-To install either download the source and run:
+To install for python 2 or 3 you can either download the source and run:

     sudo python setup.py install